 Tour de France 2017: Yellow jersey results, start times, how to watch, channel, live stream

-The 2017 Tour de France is on the back half after Stage 13 of 21 on Friday.
+The 2017 Tour de France is heading into the home stretch after Stage 16 of 21 on Tuesday.
 Here's everything you need to know so far.

 Who has the yellow jersey?

-Fabio Aru still holds the yellow jersey after his thrilling push on Thursday.
-Chris Froome, who had led since Stage 5, struggled on a vicious uphill during Stage 12 and saw yellow go to Aru.
-Aru has been a point of controversy after he pushed toward Froome's lead when Froome had a mechanical issue on his bike, which backfired on Sunday.
-On Thursday, however, Aru simply dominated.
-He was able to take over the yellow jersey through sheer force of will on the uphill climb.
+Entering Wednesday's stage, Aru has a great deal of ground to make up, but Frenchman Romain Bardet has also been closing ground rather than losing it.
+It would be a difficult road for him to overtake Froome, but he has put together several quality stages in a row.
+He tried to make a push Sunday, but Team Sky immediately put him back in the peleton.
+Meanwhile, Daniel Martin -- who lost a great deal of time in an early crash -- has been creeping up in the standings, picking and choosing when to gain time in the pack.
+Tuesday's stage, however, hurt him.
+The mountainous terrain proved to be too much for Martin, and he dropped in the peleton.

-Stage 13 didn't see a change in the top of the standings, though the middle and the bottom of the top 10 were shaken up.
-The key players were largely pace-setting throughout the race.
-Froome was steady throughout, content to let his Team Sky teammates carry him, especially fellow rider Mikel Landa (who finished fourth).
-Whereas Aru and Astana were simply maintaining their lead.
-Aru's comeback is more impressive considering his Astana Pro teammates are dropping out, including Dario Cataldo after a Stage 11 crash.
-Jakob Fuglsang also dropped out Friday due to a fractured wrist and elbow.
-In spite of this, Astana Pro remains confident, asserting that Froome is not as strong as he has been in the past.
+Nairo Quintana has been among the most tumultuous riders in the race.
+He has edged his way back into the top 10 after dropping out last week.
+Quintana has had a rather disappointing Tour, but he is refusing to drop.

-Who won Friday's stage?
+Who won Tuesday's stage?

-In an emotional race, it's only fitting that a Frenchman should win on Bastille Day.
-France's celebration of independence will turn into a celebration of Warren Barguil of Team Sunweb.
-Barguil took out the breakaway pair of Alberto Contador and Mikel Landa.
-It was an impressive display of patience by Barguil, who has likely been itching for a win since Stage 9 when he lost by less than a hair to Rigoberto Uran.
+Michael Matthews of Team Sunweb took Stage 16.
+In a mountainous climb, Matthews defeated Edvald Boasson in a long, tight uphill climb.
+Matthews is now close behind Marcel Kittel in the race for the green jersey.
+Kittel dominated the early stages of the Tour, but he has put up relatively pedestrian finishes since his strong start.
+Matthews is a mere 29 points behind Kittel, and with five stages to go and a Sunweb team that seems to be figuring itself out, he has a more than viable chance to catch up.

 What about controversy?